JabRef/jabref/docs/decisions/0036-use-textarea-for-chat-content.md

 * Good, because it is easy to implement
 * Good, because it supports text selection and copying
-* Bad, because it cannot render Markdown
+* Bad, because it does not offer rich text.
+Thus, Markdown can only be displayed in a plain text form.
 * Bad, because default JavaFX's `TextArea` shrinks

 ### Use a third-party package